QSong-github/scGCN/README.md

 ## Detecting unknown cells

 For the query data that have cell types not appearing in reference data, we provide a screening step in our scGCN model using two statistical metrics, entropy score and enrichment score.
 If the query cells have higher entropy and lower enrichment, these cells should be assigned as unknown cells.
-Specifically, choose check_unknown=FALSE in the function 'save_processed_data'.
+Specifically, choose check_unknown=TRUE in the function 'save_processed_data'.

 ## Cite